fioncat/spacenvim/README.md

 This neovim configuration is a personal customization based on [ayamir/nvimdots](https://github.com/ayamir/nvimdots).

-**I pinned the versions of all plugins to prevent configuration incompatibilities due to plugin updates.
-Please use `make` to install or upgrade plugins rather than PackerInstall.**
+I pinned the versions of all plugins to prevent configuration incompatibilities due to plugin updates.
+Please use `make` to install or upgrade plugins rather than PackerInstall.

-**The `master` branch is based on neovim `0.8.x`.
+The `master` branch is based on neovim `0.8.x`.
 If you are using neovim `0.7.x`, please switch to branch `0.7`, the configuration is incompatible.
-But branch `0.7` is no longer maintained, it is more recommanded to upgrade neovim to `0.8.x`.**
+But branch `0.7` is no longer maintained, it is more recommanded to upgrade neovim to `0.8.x`.

-Features:

-- Completely based on Lua configuration, abandon Vimscript.
-- Use Lua plugins instead of classic vim plugins.
-- Quick installation and customization.
-- Very Fast!

 ## Install